Vintage Hiking Boots Are The Newest (Old) Thing In Menswear

 la montelliana hiking boots

 Established in 1965 in Montebelluna, Italy, La Montelliana creates fine footwear using traditional shoemaking techniques.
-Though they’re made with hiking in mind La Montelliana boots often play host to a touch of whimsy, whether it’s a leopard-print upper or shearling ankle detailing.
+Though they’re made with hiking in mind, La Montelliana boots often play host to a touch of whimsy, whether it’s a leopard-print upper or shearling ankle detailing.

-Headquarters: Montebelluna, Italy
+Headquarters: Treviso, Italy

 5. Danner